sumotoy/LiquidCrystalNewV2/README.md

 <b>Not Tested or Working out:</b>-------------------------------------------------------------------------------------------

- - LiquidCrystal_SHR dropped in beta (to avoid confusion in code) but will be present in the final release.
  - Software SPI method dropped in beta but will be present in final release.

 <b>Know Bugs:</b>-----------------------------------------------------------------------------------------------------